People Operations

 HR workflows, onboarding, offboarding, performance reviews, and the people-operations work that keeps a growing mid-size company running well.

-Onboarding is the single most repeated workflow in any growing company, and it's also the most consistently broken one.
-Gallup's well-cited finding that only 12% of employees strongly agree their organization onboards new hires well captures it: nearly nine in ten new hires walk in and feel like the first day was an afterthought.
-The HR posts in this cluster lean heavily on workflow thinking because that's the unlock: every HR process from offer-letter to offboarding is multi-step, multi-stakeholder, and benefits from being written down once and run consistently.
-Expect coverage of onboarding, offboarding, performance reviews, policy acknowledgements, time-off, and the audit-grade processes regulated industries actually need (SOC 2, HIPAA, the kind of acknowledgements an auditor expects to see signed and time-stamped).
+Onboarding is the single most repeated workflow in any growing company, and it's also the most reliably broken.
+Gallup finds only 12% of employees strongly agree their organization does a great job onboarding new hires, which means nearly nine in ten people walk in on day one feeling like it was an afterthought.
+The HR posts in this cluster lean hard on workflow thinking, because that's the unlock: every HR process from offer letter to offboarding is multi-step, multi-stakeholder, and gets better the moment it's written down once and run the same way every time.
+Expect coverage of onboarding, offboarding, 30-60-90 plans, performance reviews, policy acknowledgements, time-off, and the audit-grade processes regulated industries actually need (SOC 2 and HIPAA acknowledgements an auditor expects to see signed and time-stamped).
 We try not to write "future of work" essays.
-The world has plenty of those already.
-Start with the 30-60-90 plan and onboarding checklist below; both are pulled directly from how Tallyfy onboards new engineers and operators.
+The world has enough of those.
+What an HR team usually needs isn't inspiration; it's a checklist that revokes the right system access the day someone leaves, and a manager who knows what week one looks like before the new hire arrives.
+When we built Tallyfy, our own onboarding for new engineers and operators ran on the same 30-60-90 and onboarding-checklist structures the pieces below describe.
+Start there.
+Good people operations is mostly good process wearing an HR badge.

 Frequently asked questions